reddit/devvit/devvit-docs/docs/capabilities/payments.md

 ![Sample payment app screen](../assets/payments_example.png)

 All products must be approved by the Developer Platform team.
-To submit your products and app for approval, fill out the [app review form](https://docs.google.com/forms/d/e/1FAIpQLSdEyE5vrqOBlojue_mkrV25RiiHv_sxe-xqtcdzCMBTWmoROA/viewform).
+Products are approved during the [app review process](../publishing.md) when you publish your app.

 :::note
 Some products are not allowed and will not be approved: